immrn/master-thesis/master-thesis/data_processing/questionaires/limesurvey/raw/README.md

 Raw data from the LimeSurvey questionaires.

 The intro interview gives feedback on how to setup 2FA with Blue TOTP on a website.

+The exit interview gives feedback on how to use Blue TOTP (abbr. "bt") in comparison to the traditional TOTP (abbr. "trad").

 In `intro_question_codes.csv` all codes are listed with their meanings.

 ## SUS = System Usabilty Scale